 Parkinson’s is a progressive disease of the central nervous system.
 The condition is caused by a loss of cells in the area of the brain that produces dopamine.
-According to the National Parkinson Foundation (NPF), most people with the condition are diagnosed in their early 60s.
-People diagnosed before age 50 have early onset Parkinson’s.
+It’s usually diagnosed in people who are in their early 60s.
+People who are diagnosed before age 50 are said to have early onset Parkinson’s.

 - rigid muscles

 - balance problems

 It’s unclear exactly what causes Parkinson’s at any age.
 Genetic factors, environmental factors, or some combination of the two may play a role.
 This condition occurs when cells are lost in the part of the brain that produces dopamine.
 Dopamine is responsible for sending brain signals that control movement.

 Certain genes are associated with early onset Parkinson’s.
 According to the National Parkinson Foundation, studies show that 65 percent of people with Parkinson’s who experience onset before age 20 may do so because of a genetic mutation.
 This organization also suggests this mutation affects 32 percent of people who experience onset between age 20 and 30.